Room 201 Handbook

 Volunteering in the classroom:

 I have 50-minute planning period once per day.
 I will notify you of my plan time the first week of school.
 Please feel free to call the office and leave me a message.
 I will try my best to return your call on the same day.
-Email (firstname.lastname@example.org) or Class Dojo is the best way to reach me, as I will check this a couple of times throughout the day and occasionally in the evening at home.
+Email (email@example.com) or Class Dojo is the best way to reach me, as I will check this a couple of times throughout the day.
 Please keep me updated if your contact information changes.
 When calling the school please ask for Room 201.

 Room 201 Expectations: The classroom community will create a list of expectations and procedures that all students, including myself, will be expected to follow throughout the school year.
 After the class has developed our list, I will communicate that to you, and your child will be expected to follow them every day.